-For many real estate investors, there is great happiness when a property is sold for a profit.
-But, a profitable sale is a double edged sword.
-Investors are happy because they made a profit, but their enthusiasm may be dampened when they get the tax bill because of the profit.
-The good news is, there is a commonly used mechanism to defer the taxes due on a profitable sale – it is called a 1031 exchange.
-There are different types of 1031 exchanges, and one that investors are starting to ask more about is the reverse 1031 exchange.
+While most real estate investors are pleased when a property is sold for a profit, their enthusiasm may be dampened when they get the tax bill.
+The good news is there is a commonly used mechanism to defer the taxes due on a profitable sale – it is called a 1031 Exchange.

-In this article, we are going to describe what a reverse 1031 exchange is, how it works, and the risks and benefits of utilizing this program.
-By the end, readers should have the information needed to determine if a reverse 1031 exchange is a good fit for their individual circumstances.
+In this article, we are going to describe the “safe harbor” provided by the Reverse 1031 Exchange, how it works, and the risks and benefits of utilizing this program.
+By the end, readers should have the information needed to determine if a Reverse 1031 Exchange is a good fit for their individual circumstances.

 What is a Reverse 1031 Exchange?

-To further illustrate how this process works, the steps of a reverse 1031 exchange are described below.
+To further illustrate how this process works, Reverse 1031 Exchange Steps are described below.

 Steps Involved in a Reverse 1031 Exchange